 The Graduate College Communication Certification (GCCC) is a free, year-long professional development program that provides graduate students with the opportunity to build and refine communication skills.
 Participants will explore several communication platforms, including written, oral, visual, and technology/social media.
-Students must complete a minimum of 6 approved campus workshops; attend all mandatory cohort meetings; participate in one Grad Rebel Writing Boot Camp session (August 2018 or January 2019); participate in either the Rebel Grad Slam, Showcase, or Inspiration, Innovation, Impact: A Celebration of Graduate Student Research; and complete the culminating experience.
-The culminating experience consists of: submitting and presenting a PechaKucha in the spring semester.
+Students must complete a minimum of 4 approved campus workshops; attend all mandatory cohort meetings; participate in one Grad Rebel Writing Boot Camp session; participate in either the Rebel Grad Slam or Graduate Showcase; and submit a communication portfolio.
+The portfolio is comprised of 2 parts: 1.) a 5 minute presentation (slide deck mandatory) at the final cohort meeting and 2.) an online professional portfolio.

 The Statement of Intent, which addresses the following question: Why do you believe that gaining skills and knowledge necessary to be an effective communicator will help you obtain your professional and career goals?
 Please limit the response to a single page.

-Students must attend all cohort meetings, which include: (1) an introductory meeting in August; (2) a meeting at the end of the Fall semester; and (3) a meeting at the end of the academic year.
+Students must attend all cohort meetings, which include: (1) an introductory meeting in August; (2) a meeting at the end of the Fall semester; (3) a meeting at the beginning of the spring semester; and (4) a meeting at the end of the academic year.

-Students must complete the culminating experience at the end of the spring semester (typically a meeting is held towards the end of April/ early May).
-The culminating experience consists of submitting and presenting a PechaKucha.
-A workshop will be held in both the fall and spring semesters that focuses on building strong and effective PechaKucha presentations.
+Students must complete and submit their communication portfolio at the end of the spring semester (typically a meeting is held towards the end of April/ early May).
+The portfolio consists of:

 Students must apply and be admitted before they can begin participating in the GCCC.